Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

-where $N_{\rm obs}^{Z_{c}}$ is the total signal yield of the $Z_{c}$ and $\eff_i^{Z_{c}}$ is the corresponding detection efficiency.
-The definitions of other factors are the same as in Eq.~(\ref{eq1}).
+The Born cross section for $\EE\to \pimp Z_{c}^{\pm}$ with $Z_{c}^{\pm}\to \rhopm\etac$ is calculated using the same equation as shown in Eq.~(\ref{eq1}).
 The numbers used in the calculation and the results are listed in Table~\ref{Born_CS_pizc}.

 The systematic uncertainties in the $\sigma^{\rm B}(\EE\to \ppp\etac)$ measurement originate from the uncertainty of each factor in Eq.~(\ref{eq1}).
 The integrated luminosity has an uncertainty of $1.0\%$~\cite{Ablikim:2015nan}.
-The number of $\EE\to \pi^+\pi^-\hc$, $\hc\to \gamma\eta_c$ peaking background events is estimated with MC simulation of $e^{+}e^{-}\to \pi^{+}\pi^{-}h_{c}$, so both the cross section uncertainty and the statistical error of the peaking background from the MC sample are taken into account to estimate this uncertainty.
-For the ISR correction, we assume that the $\EE\to \ppp\etac$ events mainly come from the $Y(4260)$.
-Alternatively, the c.m. energy dependent cross section of $\EE\to \pi^+\pi^-J/\psi$ measured by the BESIII experiment~\cite{Ablikim:2016qzw} is used to estimate this uncertainty.
+The uncertainty due to the subtraction of the $\EE\to\pi^+\pi^-\hc$ peaking background events includes both the uncertainty due to the cross section and the statistical error of the MC sample.
+To estimate the uncertainty due to ISR correction, the c.m. energy dependent cross section of $\EE\to \pi^+\pi^-J/\psi$ measured by the BESIII experiment~\cite{Ablikim:2016qzw} is used instead of Y(4260).
 The uncertainty from the signal shape consists of the mass resolution discrepancy between data and MC simulation and the uncertainty of the $\eta_{c}$ resonant parameters.
-The former is studied using an $\EE\to \gamma_{ISR}J/\psi$~\cite{Ablikim:2017ove} sample and the latter is estimated by varying the $\eta_{c}$ parameters by $\pm 1\sigma$ around the world average values~\cite{Tanabashi:2018oca}.
-The uncertainty for the background shape is estimated by changing the order of the CP function.
-The uncertainty in the fitting range is obtained by adjusting the boundaries.
-The methods to estimate the uncertainties due to the vacuum polarization and $\sum_{i}\eff_i \BR_i$ are the same as described in Ref.~\cite{Ablikim:2017pg}.
-Furthermore, when we estimate the uncertainty of $\sum_{i}\eff_i \BR_i$, the uncertainty due to the $\EE\to \ppp\etac$ decay dynamics is obtained by comparing the simulations with and without the $Z_{c}$ resonance.
-All of the sources are assumed to be independent and added in quadrature and the largest contribution to the systematics is the uncertainty of $\sum_{i}\eff_i \BR_i$.
+The former is studied using an $\EE\to \gamma_{ISR}J/\psi$~\cite{Ablikim:2017ove} sample and the latter is estimated by varying the $\eta_{c}$ mass and width by $\pm 1\sigma$ around the world average values~\cite{Tanabashi:2018oca}.
+The uncertainty for the background shape is estimated by changing the order of the CP function and adjusting the fit boundaries.
+The methods for estimating the uncertainties due to the vacuum polarization and $\sum_{i}\eff_i \BR_i$ are the same as those described in Ref.~\cite{Ablikim:2017pg}.
+Furthermore, the uncertainty due to the $\EE\to \ppp\etac$ decay dynamics is obtained by comparing the simulations with and without the $Z_{c}$ resonance.
+All of the sources are assumed to be independent and added in quadrature and the largest systematics uncertainty is that of $\sum_{i}\eff_i \BR_i$.
 The total systematic uncertainties are listed in Table~\ref{Born_CS_pirho}.